academic-initiative/documentation/Setting up IBM Bob/setting-up-ibm-bob.md

 1. **Open IBM Bob** from your Applications folder (macOS), Start menu (Windows), or applications launcher (Linux).

-2. On first launch, IBM Bob will prompt you to **sign in**.
+2. On first launch, IBM Bob will prompt you to **log in**.
 Enter your IBMid credentials when prompted.

 ![image3](./images/image3.png)